errata-ai/vale/README.md

   to provide its own advice; it's designed to enforce an existing style guide through its YAML-based extension system.

-* [Portability](https://docs.errata.ai/vale/config): Vale uses a plain-text configuration (INI and YAML) that makes it possible to share configurations across platforms, applications, and users.
+* [Portability](https://docs.errata.ai/vale/config): Vale uses a plain-text (INI and YAML) configuration system that makes it possible to share configurations across platforms, applications, and users.

 See the [documentation](https://docs.errata.ai/vale/about) for more information.